texas-mcallen-mission/key-indicator-system/braindump.md

 # Braindump

+Everything I could think of that might be important for you to know that you might not already know

 ## areaIDManager.js

 Contains functions that manage area IDs.
 This is what I had to rewrite to fix the McAllen 1A bug.